 If you’re a baseball fan, please visit my Baseball Books page where you will find instructions on downloading Their Glorious Summer, the story of two collegiate summer league teams battling for the Valley Baseball League championship even as the Major League ballplayers were on strike in 1981.
 The download is free because I would like you to give my writing a try.
 Their Glorious Summer is regularly ranked in the Top 10 in Amazon’s Free Kindle Store “Baseball” category.

 If you are interested in fiction, please visit my Fiction page to find instructions for downloading “The Bedford Girl.”
-This is also a free download.
-Someone had to be the first ashore on D-Day and the famous “Bedford Boys” from Bedford, Virginia happened was that company.
-Very few survived.
-Typically, this got me to thinking about what would it have been like for a Bedford girl back home once she received the terrible news?
+This is also a free download as well.
+Someone had to be the first ashore on D-Day and the famous “Bedford Boys” from Bedford, Virginia happened to be that company.
+Very few of those boys survived and this got me to thinking about what would it have been like for a Bedford girl back home once she received the terrible news.